ssbsukirat/medicine/Cardiology/Principles of Clinical Cardiac Electrophysiology.md

 - prerequisite
 	- **unidirectional block** -- electric can propagate in 1 direction
 	- **slow conduction** -- zone in reentrant circuit with relatively slow conduction --> allowing the remainder of the circuit to repolarize and recover from refractoriness (the inability to re-excite) --> perpetual circus movement
+- if the total length of the circuit exceeds a distance determined by the **product of the conduction velocity (theta) of the tissue and the refractory period (duration) of that tissue (tr), referred to as the wavelength of tachycardia (lambda = theta × tr)**, an excitable gap, where tissue is recovered from refractory and able to depolarize, is created, allowing reentry
+- atrial flutter, AV nodal reentry, AV reciprocating tachycardia utilizing an accessory pathway, and scar-based reentrant VT
 -